veradefi/iot-governance/docs/source/hypercat.rst

    Search for cat indexed by IotBlock via Hypercat.
 If you make a request without specifying any query parameters you will receive all Catalogue Items associated with the Catalogue.

+   IoTBlocks's Hypercat Catalogue can be accessed at <https://iotblock.io/cat>
    **Example Request**:

    .. sourcecode:: http